 “Share and share alike, dearie,” she said.
 Catherine, masticating for air, nodded.

-Again, as the evening wore on, the house settled down to its strange repose.
+As the evening wore on, the house again settled down to its strange repose.
 Again Catherine dreamed.
 This time the tangled images made more sense, even though little was to do with her own life.
 The jolly woman in the leaking boat, for example, was called Beth.
-Though Catherine had never met her she was no random creation of her subconscious.
+Catherine had never met her but she was no random creation of her subconscious.
 Beth had a place in someone’s life, if not yet in hers.

 The following day she ventured into the front room to sit quietly and watch the rain from a different perspective.
 Two women were in the far corner.